 Beyond Training: Protecting and Growing a Neurosurgeon Salary

-The training phase of the neurosurgeon salary is only the beginning.
+The training phase of the neurosurgeon timeline is only the beginning.
 Contract negotiation, compensation structure, and malpractice insurance management are all financial decisions that have a profound impact on the bottom line.
 Working with financial advisors who understand physician careers is the only way to ensure neurosurgeons make informed decisions regarding:

 - Income protection and disability coverage